cincinnati-software-craftsmanship/organizer-docs/timeline.md

 - Music
   - Set up bluetooth speaker and connect to play music
 - A/V check with presenter
-- Invite employees
+- Invite employees on-site
 - Tweet about the meetup
 -

 ## Next Day
-- Tweet about the meetup
+- Post about the meetup on LinkedIn and Twitter
+  - Include photos
+  - Include link to YouTube video
 - Follow up with the presenter
+- Send photos/video to speaker
+- Comment on meetup.com with the YouTube link